CUBRID/cubrid-manual/en/sql/function/string_fn.rst

     ======================
       'CUBRID'

 Note that the **UPPER** function may not work properly by specified collation.
-For example, when you try to change character '?' used in Romanian as upper character, this function works as follows by collation.
+For example, when you try to change character 'ă' used in Romanian as upper character, this function works as follows by collation.

 If collation is utf8_bin, it is not changed.

 .. code-block:: sql

     SET NAMES utf8 COLLATE utf8_bin;
-    SELECT UPPER('?');
+    SELECT UPPER('ă');

-       upper(_utf8'?')
+       upper(_utf8'ă')
     ======================
-      '?'
+      'ă'

 If collation is utf8_ro_RO, this can be changed.

 .. code-block:: sql

     SET NAMES utf8 COLLATE utf8_ro_cs;
-    SELECT UPPER('?');
+    SELECT UPPER('ă');

-       upper(_utf8'?'
-COLLATE utf8_ro_cs)
+       upper(_utf8'ă' COLLATE utf8_ro_cs)
     ======================
-      '?'
+      'Ă'

 Regarding collations which CUBRID supports, see :ref:`cubrid-all-collation`.